blip-cmd/xpense/docs/BACKLOG.md

 ---

 ## **QUESTIONS**

-3. [Wisdom] Javadocs: How/where used?
+1. [Wisdom] Javadocs: How/where used?
 Can you print documentation directly?

 ---

 ## **Tasks for Immediate Discussion**

-1. [All] Individual DSA Report (How each DSA works in program/module, how it simulates accountant workflow)
+1. [All] Individual DSA Report (How each DSA works with the programme module, how it simulates accountant workflow) - check the Submission Report
-2. [All] Understand and implement all DSA (will be in util folder)
+2. [All] Understand all the implemented  DSA (will be in util folder)

 ---